Khalid Bazzi: Military career

-Bazzi was involved in the planting of deadly road side bombs, such as in Houla, Markaba and al-Abbad in the 1990s.
-He took part in the attempted killing of Brig.
+Bazzi was involved in the planting of deadly road side bombs, such as in the villages of Houla, Markaba and al-Abbad in the 1990s.
+He took part in the attempted assassination Brig.
 Gen. Eli Amitai, the head of the Israel Defense Forces liaison unit in southern Lebanon and thus the effective commander of the security zone.
 December 14, 1996, Amitai was injured when the IDF convoy he was travelling in was ambushed in the eastern sector of the security zone.
-Less than a week later Amitai was again injured when Hizbullah unleashed a mortar barrage on an SLA position near Bra'shit he was visiting together with Maj.
-Gen. Amiram Levine, head of the IDF's Northern Command.
+Less than a week later, Amitai was again injured when Hezbollah unleashed a mortar barrage on an SLA position near Bra'shit when Amitai invited Maj.
+Gen. Amiram Levin, head of the IDF's Northern Command, to the area.

-He also took part in the assassination of several high-ranking South Lebanon Army (SLA) officers, whom Hizbullah considered traitors, including as Aql Hashem, the SLA Second-in Command, who was killed by a remote-controlled bomb in January 2000.
-The pursuit and assassination of Hashim was documented step by step, and the footage was broadcast on Hizbullah TV channel al-Manar.
+He also took part in the assassination of several high-ranking South Lebanon Army (SLA) officers, whom Hezbollah considered traitors, including Aql Hashem, the SLA Second-in Command, who was killed by a remote-controlled bomb in January 2000.
+The pursuit and assassination of Hashem was documented step by step, and the footage was broadcast on Hezbollah's TV channel al-Manar.
 The operation and the way it was presented in media dealt a devastating blow to the morale in the SLA.